chloerei/code_campo/README.md

       - "youremail@yourdomain.com"
       - "anotheradmin@yourdomain.com"

-Then the user use this email will be admin.
+Restart application, then the user use this email will be admin.

+## More deploy step

+Notice there is a whenever config, your can run `whenever --update-crontab` to update crontab config or use capistrano, see config/deploy.rb for more info.